jbox-web/ajax-datatables-rails/README.md

 If you want to keep things tidy in the data mapping method, you could use [Draper](https://github.com/drapergem/draper) to define column mappings like below.

+**Note :** This is the recommanded way as you don't need to inject the `view_context` in the Datatable object to access helpers methods.
+It also helps in separating view/presentation logic from filtering logic (the only one that really matters in a datatable class).

 Example :

 ```ruby